-- Your pass can be issued at Albany Visitor Centre or Walpole Visitor Centre on the presentation of your online ticket or gift
+- Your pass has to be collected at either Albany Visitor Centre or Walpole Visitor Centre on the presentation of your online ticket or gift

 - Transfers are not included; visitors need to make their own way to each attraction.
 This pass is ideal for self-drive itineraries.

 - Refunds are not permitted if you choose not to visit each of the attractions.